david-dicioco/ConsoleStockTracker/README.md

 Features to be Added:

-COMPLETED -> Load from property data file
+COMPLETED	-> Load data from property data file
-- Integrate with Jenkins
+IN PROGRESS	-> Integrate with Jenkins
 - Refactor and improve efficiency of code
 - Add EBGames